 \section{Physical explanation of the results}

-The present study tells us that our universe started from an explosion in the Planckon densely piled vacuum.
-The initial condition is the Planck era with the Planckon space-time scales (${{r}_{P}},{{t}_{P}}$) and energy density ${{\rho }_{vac}}$.
+The present study tells us that our universe was born from an explosion of a Planckon in the Planckon densely piled vacuum.
+The initial condition is thus the Planck era, namely the Planckon space-time scales(${{r}_{P}},{{t}_{P}}$) and its energy density ${{\rho }_{P}}={{\rho }_{vac}}$ are the initial conditions of the Einstein-Friedmann equations.
 The evolution of the universe is controlled by the Einstein-Fridmann equations with different energy density components.
-During the evolution more and more Planckons are involved, lose their quantum fluctuation energy, and create cosmons which change the Planckon lost irregular energies into the universe regular energies of different components.
-The gravity effect of the newly created cosmon quanta is to produce repulsive force outward in radial direction, and it may thus be the candidate of dark energy quantum.
+During the evolution, more and more Planckons are involved, lose their quantum fluctuation energy, and create cosmons which change the lost irregular Planckon energies into their regular energies.
+The gravity effect due to the creation of cosmon quanta is to produce a repulsive force outward in radial direction, and the cosmon may thus be the candidate of the dark energy quantum.

-The evolution took three steps: (1) explosion from Planck era to the inflation moment, (2) inflation within a very short period, (3) evolution from the end of inflation to present time.
+The evolution took three steps: (1) from the Planck era to the inflation starting moment, (2) underwent an inflation with a very short period, (3) from the end of inflation to the present time.
 Evidently, the evolution of our universe is controlled by the basic principles of general relativity, cosmology, and quantum theory.
-Of course, the information of particle physics is need to achieve a complete and detailed description.
-From our model , the energy density of dark energy and cold matter, inflation phase transition temperature, background microwave temperature, and the universe total mass can be calculated in agreement with the observational data.
+Of course, the information of particle physics is needed to achieve a complete and detailed description.
+From our model , the energy density of the dark energy, the inflation phase transition temperature, the background microwave temperature, and the universe total mass can be calculated in agreement with the observational data.